 We’re always looking for fantastic candidate attorneys.

 By way of example, let me sketch the following scenario.
-Imagine a beautiful young lady in a bar.
-A man walks up and says:
+Sam is sitting in a park.
+Alex walks up to Sam and says:

-Do you think he has any chance?
+Do you think Alex has any chance?
 Clearly not.
-The man needs to establish a relationship with the woman first.
-Make her believe that he is somebody who can bring value to her life.
-It certainly wouldn’t hurt if he had done some research and knew a bit about her before he approached her.
+A relationship needs to be established between the two of them first.
+Alex has to make Sam believe that this relationship will add value to both of them.
+It certainly wouldn’t hurt if Alex had done some research and knew a bit about Sam before launching into the proposal.
 Some polite introductory conversation would also probably have been a good idea.
-He needs to show a bit of interest first before cutting straight to the chase.
-He needs to demonstrate why he will be good for her.
+Alex needs to show a bit of interest first before cutting straight to the chase as well as demonstrate why the relationship would benefit them both.

 Taking on a candidate attorney is a significant undertaking that comes with many obligations.
 And it is not something that I will do lightly.
 It takes a huge investment of time.
 So, I’m afraid applicants need to do a lot more preparatory work, otherwise the answer is almost certainly going to be no.